hhafzahh/hhafzahh/README.md

   - Always Willing to help ✋

 ##  Projects I have worked on..
-1. smartDoorbell
+1. smartDoorbell 🔔
     - created a camera surveillance doorbell solution for ITAD module in TP with Amazon Web Services (AWS).
     - more information are inside the repository readMe file

-2. sgHotelly
+2. sgHotelly 🏨
     - created a full stack web application with MEAN stack for FWEB module in TP
     - A website to allow booking of hotels and payment using Stripe integration..

-3. sgEBuy
+3. sgEBuy🛒
     - An ecommerce web application using angular & using ASP.NET core retail solution

-4. TodoBuddy ( Hybrid - done for both  IOS & android application)
+4. TodoBuddy ( Hybrid - done for both  IOS & android application) 📃
     - An application to store to-do tasks with dateline, timer, alarm setter,low-fi/calm music & theme-changer
     - 1 Java Application using Android Studio, 1 Ionic Application using Angular
     - The backend used for these are Google Firebase & Google Firestore.

-5. Mobile Price Range Prediction
+5. Mobile Price Range Prediction 🔮
     - Machine Learning Algorithms using Python 3 to predict price ranges of mobile phone
     - a classification problem using supervised learning.

-6.
+6. DevopS
+     - a user manamgement system using eclipse IDE and Jenkins
+     - testing using Junit & Selenium
+     - more information on advanced features are inside the repository readMe file

 ## In Future I would like to...
 - Learn Docker & Kubernetes
 - Create more meaning applications